compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step3.md

 Not every expression can be transformed into a value.
 Some programs are syntactically correct, but semantically meaningless!
 As an analogy, consider the English sentence "The sky walks a hamburger".
 This sentence is syntactically valid according to the rules of the English language, being a noun phrase followed by a verb and another noun phrase, but (in pretty much any context) it's meaningless!

 The same principle applies in programming languages.
-In Lisp languages, an S-Expression must start with a operator for it to be considered a redex.
+In Lisp-like syntax, an S-Expression must start with a operator for it to be considered a redex.
 Any S-Expression that doesn't is considered to be semantically invalid.
 This form of notation is commonly called [prefix (or Polish) notation](https://en.wikipedia.org/wiki/Polish_notation).
 Additionally, if the type and number of the arguments don't match what the operator expects, the S-Expression isn't valid either.